rillonline/writing/kearsarge/kearsarge.md

 ## Chapter 22

-I had just taken my first sip of tea when my link signaled.
-The vibration pattern on my arm was urgent.
-It was also a video call from Ptolemy City which surprised me.
+I had just taken my first sip of tea when my link signaled with an urgen video voice call from Ptolemy City.
 Who was calling me?
 The name on the call was unfamiliar.
 I accepted the call anyway.
 It could be a tip and stars above I sure needed one about now.

 The Czarina's face appeared, old and worried.
 Without her makeup and tiara, she looked quite haggard.

-"Ronnie, I didn't know who else to call," she said, anxiety permeating her voice.
+"Ronnie, " she said, anxiety permeating her voice.
 "Emily Dickinson has been rushed to Aesculapius.
-He said to get in touch you regardless of the cost.
+He said to get in touch with you regardless of the cost.
 He said it was urgent that you knew.
 He wants to talk with you, to tell you something.
 He looked terrible.
 He said he was poisoned.
 He said he knew he was poisoned because he was poisoned once before.
 I know that to be true.
 Captain